 Employees will qualify for the scheme if:

-The above are general conditions relating to the Enterprise Investment Scheme and each company should be reviewed on a case by case basis.
+The above are general conditions relating to the Enterprise Management Scheme (EMI) and each company should be reviewed on a case by case basis.